Community Engagement

 A commission and collaboration with the Place that will co-facilitate during 10 days in April and May 2024 with a performance sharing at the end.
 If you are interested to be part and experience this community do get in touch.

-This workshop took place in late Spring 2023 and provided a contrast to a weighted climate discussion.
+At Ponderosa Tanzland, Stolzenhagen, DE this intervention and sharing in late Spring 2023 provided a contrast to a weighted climate discussion.
 Coming back to folk dances as a secular ritual or community practice, the space got infused with laughter as we spun around in Caleigh formations.
 It counter acted the depression we experience when looking at the looming climate dilemma.
 It is so important to ask what practices we employ to deal with what kind of information so we can DEAL with it.

 How do we enable meetings so that we can feel the trouble yet not loose courage to act and make things happen?
 It was also a time to reflect how Ponderosa is embarking on their change of leadership and methodologies of collective organisation.
 You can read here on non-linear thoughts and developments.